Inertial Hopf-cyclic homology: The Hopf-cyclic quantization

-has the subalgebra of invariants $B=A^{{\rm co}\ \!C}$, then we say that $A$ is a \emph{module coalgebra-comodule algebra extension} of $B$.

-The following lemma shows however that in the Galois context, this reduces to the quotient coalgebra-Galois case.
+The following lemma shows that also ``quotient'' is superfluous in the notion of \emph{quotient module coalgebra-Galois algebra extension} since for module coalgebra-algebra extensions it follows from the Galois condition.

-\begin{lemma} Let $H$ be a Hopf algebra and $B\subseteq A$ be a module coalgebra-comodule-Galois algebra extension for an $H$-module coalgebra $C$ coaugmented with a group-like $e\in C$.
-Then the right $H$-module coalgebra map is surjective, hence makes $C$ a quotient coaugmented right $H$-module coalgebra and $B\subseteq A$ a quotient coalgebra-Galois extension. \end{lemma} \begin{proof} Consider a diagram commuting by virtue of the definition of a module coalgebra-comodule algebra extension
+\begin{lemma} Let $\C{H}$ be a Hopf algebra, and $B\subseteq A$ be a module coalgebra-Galois algebra extension for an $\C{H}$-module coalgebra $C$ coaugmented with a group-like $e\in C$.
+Then, the right $\C{H}$-module coalgebra map is surjective, hence makes $C$ a quotient coaugmented right $\C{H}$-module coalgebra.
+Moreover, in this case, $B\subseteq A$ is a quotient module coalgebra-Galois extension. \end{lemma}